cternes/Lychee-RSS/README.md

 ## (Optional) JSON Output

-If you want the feed in json representation, you can pass the output format in the get request.
+If you want to have the RSS-Feed in json representation, you can pass the output format to the RSS-Generator (_Note:_ RSS-Readers will not understand this format)

 	http://myserver/lychee/plugins/rss?format=json